Aisle etiquette.....who goes first?

 So, you have everything booked and have planned things down to the last detail...or have you?

 Have you thought about the order of your wedding party for your procession up the aisle?
-Most brides will assume that they enter first, and while this is absolutely fine, and indeed the "British" way of doing things, it isn't the only option.
-What do you do if there are cultural elements, family traditions or indeed you are a same-sex couple?
+For heterosexual couples, most brides will assume that they enter first, and while this is absolutely fine, and indeed the "British" way of doing things, it isn't the only option.
+What do you do if there are cultural elements, family traditions, or indeed you are a same-sex couple?

-You will see debates on all of the wedding forums about this, questions flying back and forth, is it best for one person to make the grand entrance first, or should the bridesmaids or attendants lead, followed by the person(s) getting married?
-There is no right answer, but let's look at the different ways of doing things to see how best fits with your plans.
+You will see debates on all of the wedding forums about this, questions flying back and forth, is it best for one person to make the grand entrance first, or should the attendants lead, followed by the person(s) getting married?
+There is no right answer, but let's look at the different ways of doing things to see which best fits with your plans.

 Attendants going first

-Having your bridesmaids and any page boys or flower girls entering first, allows them to each have their moment, and creates a natural build up to your grand entrance.
+Having your bridesmaids, bridesmen, groomswomen, and any young attendants enter first, allows them to each have their moment, and creates a natural build up to your grand entrance.

 It also means that once they reach the front of the aisle and take their positions, the path is completely clear for your arrival, and everybody has an un-obscured view of you (including your partner and photographer!).